 Sector erase is a six bus cycle operation.
 There are two "unlock" write cycles.
 These are followed by writing the "set-up" command.
 Two more "unlock" write cycles are then followed by the Sector Erase command.
-The sector address (any address location within the desired sector) is latched on the falling edge of write pulse, while the command (Data=30H) is latched on the rising edge of write pulse.
-After time-out of 50 $\mu$ s from the rising edge of the last sector erase command, the sector erase operation will begin.
+The sector address (any address location within the desired sector) is latched on the falling edge of WE, while the command (Data = 30H) is latched on the rising edge of WE.
+After time-out of 50 μs from the rising edge of the last Sector Erase command, the sector erase operation will begin.

 Multiple sectors may be erased concurrently by writing the six bus cycle operations on Table 6.
 This sequence is followed with writes of the Sector Erase command to addresses in other sectors desired to be concurrently erased.
-The time between writes must be less than 50 $\mu$ s otherwise that command will not be accepted and erasure will start.
+The time between writes must be less than 50 $\mu$ s, otherwise that command will not be accepted and erasure will start.
 It is recommended that processor interrupts be disabled during this time to guarantee this condition.
 The interrupts can be re-enabled after the last Sector Erase command is written.
-A time-out of 50 $\mu$ s from the rising edge of the last write pulse will initiate the execution of the Sector Erase command(s).
-If another falling edge of the write pulse occurs within the 50 $\mu$ s time-out window the timer is reset.
+A time-out of 50 $\mu$ s from the rising edge of the last WE will initiate the execution of the Sector Erase command(s).
+If another falling edge of the WE occurs within the 50 $\mu$ s time-out window the timer is reset.
 (Monitor DQ3 to determine if the sector erase timer window is still open, see section DQ3, Sector Erase Timer.)
 Any command other than Sector Erase or Erase Suspend during this time-out period will reset the devices to the read mode, ignoring the previous command string.
-Resetting the devices once execution has begun will corrupt the data in the sector.
+Resetting the devices once execution has begun will corrupt the data in that sector.
 In that case, restart the erase on those sectors and allow them to complete.
 (Refer to the Write Operation Status section for Sector Erase Timer operation.)
-Loading the sector erase buffer may be done in any sequence and with any number of sectors (0 to 10).
+Loading the sector erase buffer may be done in any sequence and with any number of sectors (0 to 34).

 Sector erase does not require the user to program the devices prior to erase.
-The devices automatically program all memory locations in the sector(s) to be erased prior to electrical erase (Preprogram function).
+The device automatically programs all memory locations in the sector(s) to be erased prior to electrical erase.
 When erasing a sector or sectors the remaining unselected sectors are not affected.
 The system is not required to provide any controls or timings during these operations.

-The automatic sector erase begins after the 50 $\mu$ s time out from the rising edge of the write pulse pulse for the last sector erase command pulse and terminates when the data on DQ7 is "1" (See Write Operation Status section.) at which time the devices return to the read mode.
+The automatic sector erase begins after the 50 $\mu$ s time out from the rising edge of the WE pulse for the last sector erase command pulse and terminates when the data on DQ7 is "1" (See Write Operation Status section) at which time the device returns to the read mode.
 Data polling must be performed at an address within any of the sectors being erased.
-Multiple Sector Erase Time; [Sector Erase Time + Sector Program Time (Preprogramming)] × Number of Sector Erase
+Multiple Sector Erase Time; [Sector Program Time (Preprogramming) + Sector Erase Time] × Number of Sector Erase.